mfzr/loancalc/README.md

-# Loan Calulator : Shiny Application and Reproducible Pitch
+# Loan Calculator : Shiny Application and Reproducible Pitch

 This application is available at https://mfzr.shinyapps.io/loancalculator/